VertebrateResequencing/wr/README.md

-that of the disk you configure wr's database to be stored on (by default it is stored in your home directory), since to ensure that workflows don't break and recovery is possible after crashes or power outages, every time you add jobs to wr, before the add completes it must wait for the new jobs to be persisted to disk in the database.
+that of the disk you configure wr's database to be stored on (by default it is stored in your home directory), since to ensure that workflows don't break and recovery is possible after crashes or power outages, every time you add jobs to wr, and every time you finish running a job, before the operation completes it must wait for the job state to be persisted to disk in the database.

 This means that in extreme edge cases, eg. you're trying to run thousands of jobs in parallel, each of which completes in milliseconds, each of which want to